 If you’re tired from drinking the night before, you may also find yourself sleeping in later than normal.
 Naturally, this will alter your weigh-in time.

-If you avoid these eight common culprits that cause you to gain weight overnight, then you’ll see your weight stabilize (or drop) in no time.
+If you avoid these twelve common culprits that cause you to gain weight overnight, then you’ll see your weight stabilize (or drop) in no time.

-But remember, some of these things variables are actually healthy, so don’t worry too much if you occasionally see your weight fluctuate.
+But remember, some of these things causes are actually healthy, so don’t worry too much if you occasionally see your weight fluctuate.
 It’ll go back to normal soon!